 As Natural Resource Defense Council notes, tap water is tested for bacteria and many synthetic organic chemicals far more often than bottled water.
 For example, coliform bacteria is tested only once-a-week in bottled water plants, while city taps are tested at least 100 times per month.
 What’s more is that when bottled water is tested, the results aren’t always reassuring.

 Bottled Water: Potentially Contaminated

-Bottled water testing by the Environmental Working Group discovered that a total of 38 contaminants were found in aggregate among ten popular bottled water brands.
-The study found that there was an average of eight contaminants per brand, and approximately a third of all brands’ bottled water contained contaminants not regulated in bottled water.
+A study conducted by the Environmental Working Group uncovered that 38 contaminants were found in aggregate among ten popular bottled water brands.
+It also found that there were an average of eight contaminants per brand, and approximately one third of all brands’ bottled water contained contaminants not regulated in bottled water–including cancer-causing chemicals.

 Bottled Water: Adverse Environmental Effects